 The EPA's Role in addressing climate change

 The EPA’s role in addressing climate change challenges includes collating national greenhouse gas emissions and projections; regulating emissions from industrial sectors; supporting climate science research; supporting behavioural change and facilitating the National Dialogue on Climate Action.
-Note: These pages were updated with the provisional 1990-2022 inventory data in July 2023 and latest 2022-2030 projections estimates in June 2023.
+Note: These pages present provisional 1990-2023 Inventory data (updated July 2024) and the EPA's latest 2023-2030 projections estimates (updated May 2024)

 Greenhouse gas emissions logo